Thought-Weaver/Past-And-Future-Co/README.md

 # L&A Past and Future Co.

-This was a project designed as my final project for the CS 101-1 web design course at Caltech over the course of three days.
+This was a project designed as my final project for the CS 101-1 web design course at Caltech over the course of a week.
 Rather than design a standard e-commerce site, I opted to go for a retrofuturistic company that sells time.
 This was made with Node.js.

 This contains an implementation of both the front-end and back-end, including: